Banner

 Our Sunday services explore insights from world religion, philosophy, and earth-based spiritual traditions.
 We are a warm and open, member-led community, whose small size fosters connectedness.
 We grow vegetables and imagination.

+The First Unitarian Universalist Society of New Haven has provided a home for liberal religion since 1836.
+Our member-led services are held at our meetinghouse Sundays at 10:30 am.
 Our meetinghouse is located at 608 Whitney Avenue in the Whitney Avenue Historic District of New Haven, 1.3 miles north of the New Haven Green and about one-half mile south of the town of Hamden.
+You can also join our services using Zoom web conferencing.

 Our meetinghouse